We've covered many aspects of anxiety from social anxiety to corticotropin-releasing factor (whaat??).

 We base everything on research and leave the slick marketing claims to the others.

-We originally tried 3-4 big brands of full spectrum CBD (recommended by friends, acupuncturist, and others).
+We originally tried 3-4 big brands of full-spectrum CBD (recommended by friends, acupuncturists, and others).

 We had immediate allergic reactions (anxiety, itchy throat, nausea).

-That's the short story to how and why we developed IndigoNaturals.
+That's the short story of how and why we developed IndigoNaturals.

-All that plant material in full spectrum is going the wrong way for 40-60% of the population (especially for women and as we get older).
+All that plant material in full-spectrum is going the wrong way for 40-60% of the population (especially for women with progesterone leaving and as we get older).

 Let us know what works for you and how much CBD is beneficial below.